Stephen Daye: Career

 A 1639 broadsheet of the Oath of a Freeman was one of the first two items printed at the press, by either Daye or Matthew, though no copies survive.
 This small broadside was an oath of loyalty and duty required of all new colonists in Massachusetts Bay.
 Accepting the full responsibilities of citizenship in the settlement was symbolized by taking the Oath.
 The other early item was the first almanac in the colonies, by William Pierce.
 Pierce's almanac, as was typical, commenced with the month of March, which according to English law and custom was the first month of the year, rather than the Gregorian calendar that began in January.

 In 1640, the press produced the Bay Psalm Book, the first book published in the American colonies.
 The Bay Psalm Book was a new English translation of the 150 Hebrew psalms and then arranged in verse for singing.
 Because the Psalms were translated for communal singing, the book served as one of the symbols of religious freedom for people in the colonies.

 The first edition was printed in an estimated 1,700 copies.
 The book was replete with errors and discrepancies, showing the limitations of the Dayes' printing skills.
 Only eleven surviving copies are known today.
 The next year, 1641, Daye was rewarded for his work with three hundred acres of land.

 Legacy

 More than a century after Daye's death, his legacy found renewed fame in Vermont, when his printing press came into the possession of printers Judah Spooner and Timothy Green, who used it to publish the state's first newspaper in Westminster, Vermont, The Vermont Gazette, or Green Mountain Post-Boy, on February 12, 1781.
-In tribute to this history, in 1932 a regional literary publisher in Brattleboro was christened the Stephen Daye Press, and went on to publish local poets and writers notable to Vermont history, including Elliott Merrick, Mark Whalon, and Walter Hard.
-Following the United States' entry into World War II, the Stephen Daye Press closed in December 1942.
+In tribute to this history, in 1932 a regional literary publisher in Brattleboro, Vermont was christened the Stephen Daye Press, and went on to publish local poets and writers notable to Vermont history, including Elliott Merrick, Mark Whalon, and Walter Hard.

+Following the United States' entry into World War II, Stephen Daye Press closed in December 1942.